godaddy/react-markdown-github/README.md

 ## Component Properties

-- `sourceUri` Absolute URL to orgional markdown.
+- `sourceUri` Absolute URL to original markdown.
 All relative links will be resolved relative to this URL.
 - `transformLinkUri` URL resolver function.
 To override the URL resolver and point a url to an alternate location.